Ampato: Geology

 Off the western coast of South America, the Nazca Plate subducts beneath the South America Plate at a rate of 5–6 cm/year.
-This subduction process is responsible for volcanism in the Central Volcanic Zone and started during the Jurassic period after the opening of the southern Atlantic Ocean, which triggered the onset of subduction of the Nazca Plate.
+This subduction process is responsible for volcanism of the Central Volcanic Zone (CVZ) in Peru, Bolivia and Chile.
+The CVZ is one of the four volcanic belts in the Andean Volcanic Belt; the others are the Northern Volcanic Zone, the Southern Volcanic Zone and the Austral Volcanic Zone.
+The subduction started during the Jurassic period after the opening of the southern Atlantic Ocean, which triggered the onset of subduction of the Nazca Plate.

 Volcanic arc-associated volcanism originally occurred within the Cordillera de la Costa in the Jurassic, but later it migrated resulting in the emplacement of the Tacaza and Toquepala groups and finally the Neogene Barroso group.
 The present-day volcanic arc is situated in the area of the Barroso group but has a narrower extent.
+The pre-volcanic basement consists of 1.9-1.0-billion-year-old rocks of the "Arequipa Massif", which consists of gneiss and granulite.
+They are covered by the Yura Group of the Mesozoic and the Mesozoic-Paleogene Tiabaya unit; the former consists of marine sediments and the latter of volcanic sediments intruded by plutons.
+The Tacaza and Barroso groups are emplaced on the sediments.

 The basement beneath Ampato is formed by sedimentary and volcanic rocks of the Western Cordillera of Peru, and the rocks are of Mesozoic to Cenozoic age.
 A high plateau formed by ignimbrites and lavas of Pliocene to Miocene age rises above this basement.
 The terrain is cut by several different fault systems; one of these, the northeastward striking Sepina fault has been seismically active in the 20th and 21st centuries and seems to have controlled the development of the Ampato and Sabancaya volcanoes.

 Composition

 Ampato has erupted different volcanic rocks at different stages, with the earliest ones generating andesite and dacite and which define a potassium-rich suite.
 The rocks contain amphibole, biotite, iron oxide, olivine, plagioclase, pyroxene and titanium oxide.

+The magmas derive from mantle melts, but undergo additional differentiation processes before reaching the surface.
 Processes such as fractional crystallization, magma mixing and the absorption of crustal material by developing magmas have been invoked to explain the formation of the magmas of both Ampato and Sabancaya.
 Estimating the rate of magma production at Ampato is difficult owing to the uncertainties in determining the volume of the edifice and the duration of repose times between eruptions; on average it appears to be 0.08–0.09 km3/kyr.
 This rate does not consider "spurt"-like behaviour; volcano growth in fits and spurts has been observed at many other volcanic arc volcanoes.
 The rate is about one order of magnitude less than at neighbouring Sabancaya volcano.